yomidevs/local-audio-yomichan/README.md

 1. Download all the required audio files.
 You have three main options:

     1. **Ogg/Opus audio (2.5 GiB) (Recommended)** - The [Opus](https://opus-codec.org/) audio codec provides much better quality at lower bitrates (which saves a lot of space and makes syncing large collections faster).
-However, **Opus is NOT compatible with AnkiMobile on iOS**.
-If you are using AnkiMobile, please use the 2nd option (MP3 audio) below.
+However, **Opus is NOT compatible with AnkiMobile on iOS**, nor is it compatible with certain old Android devices (Android 4 and below).
+If you are using an incompatible device, please use the 2nd option (MP3 audio) below.
 Audio has been encoded at 32k VBR.
         - Download torrent (magnet link)

-    2. MP3 audio (4.9 GiB) - Older and less efficient codec, but needed for compatibility with AnkiMobile on iOS which does not support Opus currently.
+    2. MP3 audio (4.9 GiB) - Older and less efficient codec, but needed for compatibility with pretty much all devices.
 Audio is encoded with LAME `V3` preset.
         - Download torrent (magnet link)

-    3. Original audio (5.4 GiB) - The completely raw, unprocessed audio files.
-Audio quality and codecs vary between each source.
-Only download this if you know what you are doing.
-This will contain duplicates and a few broken files.
+    3. Original audio (5.4 GiB) - The completely raw, unprocessed audio files. *Only download this if you know what you are doing.* This will contain duplicates, a few broken files, differing audio quality, and different codecs per source.
 See [the build scripts](https://github.com/Aquafina-water-bottle/local-audio-yomichan-build-scripts) for how this original audio was filtered and processed to create the above collections.
         - Download torrent (magnet link)

     If you have never downloaded from a torrent before, I highly recommend using the